 Legitimate interest for existing supporters

-If you are an existing supporter, we will use your support for us over the previous three-year period as a legitimate interest reason to continue sending you the communications you receive from us.
+If you are an existing supporter, we will use your support for us over the previous three-year period as a legitimate interest reason to continue sending you the communications you receive from us and to undertake research on you from publicly available sources.
 This includes if you have made a donation or updated us with new information to help us send you the right communications for your needs.
 If you have previously asked us not to contact you, we will continue to respect your wishes.

 Legitimate interest for potential supporters